 The Nebra Sky disk is one of the most enigmatic artifacts of the Bronze Age.
 At just over a foot in diameter, and weighing 2kg, the bronze disk is embossed with thirty-two small gold circles, a large circular gold plate, and two crescents.

 The Nebra disk was discovered near Nebra, Saxony-Anhalt, in Germany with two bronze swords, two hatchets, a chisel, and fragments of spiral bracelets.
-The bronze swords were dated to between 1600 and 1560 BCE, and so by association, the Nebra Sky disk is considered to be the oldest known depiction of the cosmos.
+The bronze swords were dated to between 1600 and 1560 BCE, and by association, the Nebra Sky disk is considered to be the oldest known depiction of the cosmos.